University of Augsburg: Partnerships

-Occupation and Protest 2009
+The 2009 student sit-in

-On the 17.
-November 2009 over 500 students occupied the lecture room number 1 to call attention to the bad conditions in Augsburg and the entire German educational system.
-Specifically, they protested against the need for university students to pay tuition fees and what they perceived as a decline in education quality in the German high school system.
+On 17 November 2009, over 500 students occupied lecture hall number 1, in an action to draw attention to what they perceived as poor conditions of education in Augsburg and in Germany as a whole.
+Their specific protest was directed against the introduction of mandatory university tuition fees, and against what they saw as a decline in the quality of German high school education.

-They occupied the hall until the 22.
-December, using it as a plenary meeting room, holding discussions, organizing theatre and concert performances, showing films, and presenting their claims to the university administration and the Bavarian state.
-They agreed to end the sit-in because the university vice-president gave assurances that he would solve the problems, which are part of the university itself.
+They kept the room occupied until December 22, while using it as a plenary meeting room, holding discussions, organizing theater and concert performances, showing films, and presenting their claims to the university management and the Bavarian state.
+They agreed to end the sit-in after the vice-president of the university provided assurances to solve the problems that arose within the university's competence.

-Eventually, all German states scrapped the experiment with university tuition fees in public universities, after mass student protests.
+After massive student protests, all German states eventually canceled their attempts to introduce tuition fees at public universities.